digital-shephard/HopiumBot/README.md

 ### Perp Farming Settings

 In the Perp Farming section, users can configure:
+- **Tracked Pairs**: Select up to 5 trading pairs to track simultaneously
+  - Click the pair selection button at the top of settings
+  - Server provides list of 30+ supported pairs via `/api/perps/symbols` (requires authentication)
+  - Pairs are displayed with checkboxes for easy selection
+  - Selection limited to 5 pairs maximum for optimal performance
+  - Selected pairs saved to localStorage and persist across sessions
+  - Automatically fetches available pairs when modal opens (with auth token)
 - **Aster API Key**: Required for trading (validated when clicking "Start")
 - **Aster API Secret**: Required for signing requests (validated when clicking "Start")
 - **Capital Amount**: Maximum capital to use for trading